antillie/generic-rpg/README.md

 Tested on Windows and Linux.
 But any platform that has Python 2.7 and the needed libraries should work.

-It runs on Python 3.4 on Linux but Python 3.6 on Windows seems to dislike my imports.
+Runs on Python 3.4+ on Linux but Python 3.6 on Windows seems to dislike my imports.
 I am not terribly interested in fixing this right now.

 Uses creative commons art and sound assets.
 Mostly CC-BY.
 Some CC-BY-SA.
 Some public domain.